PacificCommunity/ofp-sam-amped/AMPLE/inst/introtext/comparing_performance.md

 ## Introduction

+This is the third app in the **AMPLE** package.
+The first app, **Introduction to Harvest Control Rules (HCRs)** explores how HCRs work.
+If you are unfamiliar with HCRs, you should start there.

 Before an HCR is adopted and put into operation many candidate HCRs are tested.
-Their performance is compared using performance indicators before the preferred HCR is selected.
+Their performance is compared using *performance indicators* (PIs) and the preferred HCR is selected.

-In this app you will be testing and comparing the performances of multiple HCRs.
+In this app you will be testing and comparing the performances of multiple HCRs using PIs.

 The basic process is:

-1. Select the shape of an HCR using the controls in the left hand panel.
+1. Select the shape of an HCR using the controls in the left-hand panel.
 2. Run a projection to generate the performance indicators for that HCR by pressing the **Project** button.
 3. Inspect the performance indicators and, if you like them, add the HCR to the basket by pressing **Add HCR to basket**.
 4. Go back to step 1 and try another HCR.